Plain English Breakdown

 - Requires HOAs collecting money for common expenses to have a fidelity bond.

-- The bond must cover losses from theft or dishonest acts by officers, directors, employees, managing agents, or their employees.
+- The bond must cover losses from theft or dishonest acts committed by association members or their managers.

 - Sets the minimum coverage amount of the bond at $10,000.